Cognitive Distortions: The "Shoulds" Worksheet

 About This Worksheet

-are, along with an example of how people experience them.
-It is great for learning about what ‘the shoulds’ are and how they affect thinking, thoughts and behavior.
-This worksheet is ideal for adolescents and adults participating in cognitive behavioral therapy.
+The Cognitive Distortions: The Shoulds worksheet is a tool for clients to learn about what 'the shoulds' are and how they affect thinking, feelings, and behavior.
+It is ideal for adolescents and adults participating in cognitive behavioral therapy.

 Instructions